openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-window.md

 setFullScreen(isFullScreen: boolean, callback: AsyncCallback&lt;void&gt;): void

-Sets whether the window is in full-screen mode.
+Sets whether the main window or the subwindow is in full-screen mode.
 This API uses an asynchronous callback to return the result.

-- In full-screen mode, the window is displayed in full screen, and the status bar and navigation bar are not displayed.
+- In full-screen mode, the layout does not avoid the status bar and navigation bar, and components may overlap with them.
-- In non-full-screen mode, the status bar and navigation bar are displayed, and the window size does not overlap the positions of the status bar and navigation bar.
+- In non-full-screen mode, the layout avoids the status bar and navigation bar, and components do not overlap with them.

 > **NOTE**
 >